On the definition of the nucleon axial charge density: Spatial distributions in the ZAMF

 Next, in order to obtain the axial charge distribution in the static limit, which we refer to as ``naive'' following the terminology of Ref.~\cite{Jaffe:2020ebz}, we expand the integrand in Eq.~(\ref{rhoint2N}) in powers of $1/m$ and subsequently localize the wave packet by taking the limit $R \to 0$ \cite{Miller:2018ybm,Jaffe:2020ebz}.
 The two leading-order contributions in the $1/m$-expansion of the integrand lead to the following expression:

-Also for the naive definition of the axial charge density in Eq.~(\ref{rhoint2NRN}), the $R\to 0$ limit of the expression in Eq.~(\ref{rhoint2NRN}) can be calculated without specifying the form factors and the profile function of the packet.
+Also for the naive definition of the axial charge density in Eq.~(\ref{rhoint2NRN}), the $R\to 0$ limit of the expression in Eq.~(\ref{rhoint2NRN}) can be calculated by applying the method of dimensional counting without specifying the form factors and the profile function of the packet.
 Again, for $G_A\left( q^2\right)$ and $G_P\left( q^2\right)$ decreasing at large $q^2$-values faster than $1/q^2$ and $1/(q^2)^2$, respectively, we obtain using the method of dimensional counting \cite{Gegelia:1994zz}

 where we have used the spherical symmetry of the wave packet.\footnote{The final result in Eq.~(\ref{rhoint3RN}) represents the spatial density for packets localized with $R$ much larger than the Compton wavelength $1/m$ yet much smaller than any other characteristic length scale of the system.
 For light hadrons, the characteristic length scales are comparable to the Compton wavelength, therefore such a definition of spatial densities becomes doubtful, see Ref.~\cite{Jaffe:2020ebz}, and references therein.}